thrackle-io/rules-engine/docs/userGuides/rules/PAUSE-RULE.md

 ## Events

-- **PauseRuleEvent(uint256 indexed pauseStart, uint256 indexed pauseStop, bool indexed add)**: emitted when:
+- **event AD1467_PauseRuleEvent(uint256 indexed pauseStart, uint256 indexed pauseStop, bool indexed add)**: emitted when:
     - A pause rule has been added.
 In this case, the `add` field of the event will be *true*.
     - A pause rule has been removed.
 In this case, the `add` field of the event will be *false*.